bjohnstonumw/pickupgames/README.md

 1. user: jake password: jake zipcode: 20601
 2. user: smith password: smith zipcode: 22485

-That's about it right now.

 Future updates:
-1. Make some friends with your profile
+1. Search for friends.
+Right now the site gives you a list of friends.
-2. On that note, integration with the Facebook API if we're feeling froggy.
+2. On the social network note, integration with the Facebook API if we're feeling froggy.

-Things that will screw up if you poke them too hard:

-1. That picture upload on the profile page doesn't upload anything.
-It's just the path to a picture you direct it to on your hard disk.
-Can't see anything wrong with that, no siree.